 While Disability Services accommodations are primarily used for classroom accommodations, students can talk to their college’s mail services coordinator or mailroom about additional disability accommodations they can put in place.
 Some examples of accommodations include:

-• Not putting packages on the top/bottom level of the package lockers
+- Not putting packages on the top/bottom level of the package lockers

-• Assistance with typing in package codes
+- Assistance with typing in package codes (go to the mailroom during business hours)

-• Adding Braille or tactile labels to a student mailbox
+- Adding braille or tactile labels to a student mailbox

 Before the start of my freshman year, I sent an email to the mail services coordinator listed online and asked if I could have my mailbox in a location that was not on the top or bottom row, since I would have trouble reaching these areas due to my disability.
 I disclosed that I had a file with Disability Services for low vision and a neurological condition, and they were happy to accommodate this.
-Once my college switched to the package lockers, I asked that the mailroom refrain from putting items on the top row/bottom row of the lockers and gave my mailbox number, and rarely had any issues with packages being in an area I couldn’t reach.

 What about having items mailed to the dorm directly?